biopet/biopet/docs/pipelines/multisample/carp.md

 ### Sample input extensions

-Please refer [to our mapping pipeline](../mapping.md#Sample-input-extensions) for information about how the input samples should be handled.
+Please refer to our [config documentation page](../../general/config.md) for information about how the input samples should be handled.

 ## Configuration File